01 – The Maldive Islands become a republic.

 06 – German Chancellor Adenauer visits New York.

-08 - An underground train crashes in UK killing 8 people.
+08 – An underground train crashes in the UK killing 8 people.

-08 - In Kenya Jomo Kenyatta and five others are convicted of being involved with the terrorist organisation Mau Mau.
+08 – In Kenya, Jomo Kenyatta and five others are convicted of being involved with the terrorist organisation Mau Mau.
+Kenyatta is sentenced to seven years hard labour.

-16 - The royal yacht Britannia is launched in Britain.
+16 – The royal yacht Britannia is launched at the Clydebank yard of John Brown and Co.

 17 – Charlie Chaplin surrenders his re-entry permit to the US under threat of proceedings due to alleged Communist links.
 He refuses to testify before the House Un-American Activities Committee and instead relocates to Switzerland.

-20 - Allied and Communist sick and wounded POW's are swapped in Korea.
+20 – Allied and Communist sick and wounded POW’s are swapped at Panmunjon in Korea in Operation “Little Switch”.

 02 – Blackpool beats Bolton in the ‘Stanley Matthews’ Cup Final.